 Loyal customer card

 A huge number of retailers offer loyalty cards – this is convenient if you know for sure that you will definitely buy something else in this place.
 But, as in any business, it is useful to be more careful here: by registering a card by phone number, you will certainly receive regular mailings with special offers and sales – and this is a direct way to unplanned purchases.
-Besides, a loyalty card can push you to spend money where – it can be profitable if this is your favorite store, and not very much if you can find items that are no worse at lower prices somewhere.
+Besides, a loyalty card can push you to spend more money – it can be profitable if this is your favorite store, and not very much if you can find items that are no worse at lower prices somewhere.

 Remember that the card is also real money